Gonzih/blog.gonzih.me/source/_posts/2015-02-14-ln-sf-slash-usr-slash-bin-slash-emacs-slash-usr-slash-bin-slash-vim.markdown

 That was big disappointment for me.
 I had high hopes for the cider.
 I'm realizing that I don't really need everything that cider provides.
 I'm very happy with just ability to evaluate code, without even debugger and nice stacktraces.
 But cider looked so shiny and cool.
 And bloated.
 Seems like author of cider does not use evil mode so my hopes that cider+evil story will improve are low.
-After few hours of grinding my teeth over emacs configuration I gave up and decided to rely on `run-lisp`.
+After few hours of grinding my teeth over emacs configuration I gave up and decided to rely on (inf-clojure)[https://github.com/clojure-emacs/inf-clojure].

 Will I continue using emacs?
 Yes.